opennms-forge/docker-horizon-core-web/Migration.md

       password: cassandra             # OPENNMS_CASSANDRA_PASSWORD=cassandra
 ```

-It is important define all properties from the `opennms.yaml` file.
+It is important to define all properties from the `opennms.yaml` file.
 If you inject property files you will get a mix of properties which are hard to debug.

 ## Migrate data directories